East Norwalk: Surrounding neighborhoods

 Norwalk's neighborhoods do not have official status, and as such are boundary deficient.
 Nonetheless, East Norwalk's location within the city of Norwalk can be roughly described as being south of Interstate 95, east of the Norwalk River, north of a line from the Norwalk River along 5th Street to Gregory Boulevard, west of a line along Gregory Boulevard to Emerson Street then along Stanley Street then along Strawberry Hill Avenue back to Interstate 95.

 Attractions, landmarks and facilities

-One prominent local institution in the neighborhood is Overton's, a 60-year-old "landmark food stand" that closes down in the colder months.
+One prominent local institution in the neighborhood is Overton's Seafood, a 60-year-old "landmark food stand" that closes down in the colder months.
 The owner also owns the neighboring Harbor Lights waterfront restaurant and the East Side cafe.
 The food stand was founded by Willis Overton in 1948 and sold to the Gavrielidis family in 2000 because the Gavrielidises were the only potential buyers who promised not to tear it down, according to Willis' son, Neil.